smit5490/statistical-distributions-in-python/README.md

 `pip install statdist`

-Note: The skeleton of this package was provided in Udacity's Data Science Nanodegree program.
+Note: I created the skeleton of this package as part of Udacity's Data Science Nanodegree program.
-I have extended its capabilities and used pytest to perform unit tests.
+Since then, I have extended its capabilities and used pytest to perform unit tests.